NATIONAL SCRAPPLE DAY

-National Scrapple Day is observed annually on November 9th.
-Scrapple is arguably the first pork food invented in America.
+National Scrapple Day on November 9th recognizes the first pork food invented in America.
 For those who are not familiar with scrapple, which is also known by the Pennsylvania Dutch name “pon haus,“ it is traditionally a mush of pork scraps and trimmings combined with cornmeal, wheat flour, and spices.
 (The spices may include but are not limited to sage, thyme, savory and black pepper.)
 The mush is then formed into a semi-solid loaf, sliced and pan-fried.

-The immediate ancestor of scrapple was the Low German dish called panhas, which was adapted to make use of locally available ingredients and, in parts of Pennsylvania, it is still called Pannhaas, panhoss, ponhoss or pannhas.
+The immediate ancestor of scrapple was the Low German dish called panhas.
+It was adapted to make use of locally available ingredients.
+In parts of Pennsylvania, it is still called Pannhaas, panhoss, ponhoss or pannhas.

-It was in the 17th and 18th centuries that the first recipes for scrapple were created by German colonists who settled near Philadelphia and Chester County, Pennsylvania.
-Hence the origin of its discovery, it is strongly associated with rural areas surrounding Philadelphia, Baltimore, Washington D.C., eastern Pennsylvania, New Jersey, Maryland, Delaware, eastern Virginia, and the Delmarva Peninsula.
+During the 17th and 18th centuries, German colonists who settled near Philadelphia and Chester County, Pennsylvania developed the first recipes for scrapple.
+Since the origin of its discovery, it is strongly associated with rural areas surrounding Philadelphia, Baltimore, Washington D.C., eastern Pennsylvania, New Jersey, Maryland, Delaware, eastern Virginia, and the Delmarva Peninsula.

-- Scrapple can be found in supermarkets throughout the area in both refrigerated and frozen cases.
+- Supermarkets offer scrapple throughout the regions in both refrigerated and frozen cases.

 - Home recipes for beef, chicken and turkey scrapple are available.